 Why is Google Docs so slow on my Chromebook?

-Chromebooks have the ability to run most apps and tools from the cloud.
-This saves your device from doing the heavy lifting locally, adding an enormous speed boost.
+Chromebooks have the capability for running most of the apps and different tools from the cloud.
+This helps you to save your expensive device from doing heavy lifting locally and adds a quick speed boost.
 Let us take a look at some common problems being faced on Chromebooks.

 - First, make sure you’re using the latest version of chrome, if not try to update the latest version.
 And Chromebooks have limited local storage capacity as your device is stored more it becomes bogged down.

 - Before accessing Google Docs check whether your internet connection is strong or not.
 This could be boiled down to a few things.

 - Extensions can add very handy capabilities to your browser.
 But they consume resources.
 Now you can re-enable your extension one at a time.
 It might be necessary to do this if apps or extensions you installed changed your setting without your knowledge.
 Delete any apps or extensions that you don’t need.